-In reply to Frank Eliason's letter 'One, flat, one not' by in the November 1998 issue. you can be sure that no two cells will ever have the same characteristics.
+In reply to Frank Eliason's letter 'One, flat, one not' by in the November 1998 issue, you can be sure that no two cells will ever have the same characteristics.
 The internal resistance of all primary cells rises as the cell ages.
 The only way to get a good life from them is to move them into devices that draw a smaller current.

-Rather than worrying about it, I suggest learning to live with it.
-When the cells in your torch, or Walkman run low, try them in your remote control handset or radio/pager/etc. When they are too low for that, they will probably still operate a clock.
+learning to live with it.
+When the cells in your torch, or Walkman run low, try them in your remote control handset or that, they will probably still operate a clock.
 I've been migrating cells like this for years, and it's the best way to get value for money.

 The AA cells that my son discards from his Walkman are more than capable of running my workshop radio for several months.
-1 haven't had to buy AA cells since he bought his Walkman.
+1 haven't had to buy AA cells since he bought his Walkman

-Graham J Field Forest Gate London
+Graham I Field Forest Gate London